 Everything Is Wrong Today

-It’s an interesting phrase when it’s used like this, isn’t it?
+Such an interesting phrase, isn’t it?
 It’s the idea that it’s no one’s fault that everything is going wrong, it’s just what fate has decreed for us; it’s just one of those things sent to try us.

 Photographing The Bad Hair Day